 Did you know a home fire is reported every 86 seconds per the National Fire Protection Association’s (NFPA) 2015 Fires in the U.S. statistics?
 No one ever expects to have their home catch fire, but it’s not uncommon.
 This startling statistic reminds people that having a fire plan for your home and family is so important.
 Education about limiting fires and fire damage is the focus of Fire Prevention Week each year.
-This year’s theme “Every Second Counts: Plan 2 Ways Out!” highlights the importance of having a plan and acting quickly in a fire.
+The 2016 theme of Fire Prevention Week was “Every Second Counts: Plan 2 Ways Out!” and it highlighted the importance of having a plan and acting quickly in a fire.
 We’ve compiled these tips for how to plan for a potential fire in your home.

 The Importance of Smoke Detectors

 Being prepared for a potential fire starts with smoke detectors.
 If a fire starts, you want to be notified as quickly as possible so having smoke detectors installed is very important.
 If you want to be even more aware of potential fires in your home, a monitored smoke detection system might be the best option.
 This gives you the option to be notified through text notifications if your smoke detector goes off.
 It also notifies a monitoring center who can then notify your local fire department so they can respond.
 So, whether you’re asleep or away from home, toxic smoke levels that indicate a fire in your home can still be caught quickly.
 Learn more about smoke detector technology.

 What to Do If You’re Home During a Fire